edx/django-openid-auth/README.txt

 == Basic Installation ==

- 1. Install the Jan Rain Python OpenID library.
+ 0. Install the Jan Rain Python OpenID library.
 It can be found at:

         http://openidenabled.com/python-openid/

     It can also be found in most Linux distributions packaged as "python-openid".
 You will need version 2.2.0 or later.

+ 1. If you are using Django 1.6, configure your project to use the pickle based session serializer:

+        SESSION_SERIALIZER = 'django.contrib.sessions.serializers.PickleSerializer'

  2. Add 'django_openid_auth' to INSTALLED_APPS for your application.
     At a minimum, you'll need the following in there: